raphaellith/Typewriters-to-Belie-Format/_posts/2024-12-08-Phantom-Act-1.md

 ### Seeing Phantom live on stage

 I can neither confirm nor deny whether my ever-growing desire to see this masterpiece of a show in person constituted a tiny part of my motivation to secure an offer to study in the UK.
-Either way, last month --- almost an entire year after I clicked on that alluring thumbnail --- I finally got to see the musical chef-d'œuvre that is _The Phantom of the Opera_ at His Majesty's Theatre, where the show first premiered 38 years ago.
+Either way, last month --- almost a full year after I clicked on that alluring thumbnail --- I finally got to see the musical chef-d'œuvre that is _The Phantom of the Opera_ at His Majesty's Theatre, where the show first premiered 38 years ago.

 ![His Majesty's Theatre at London's West End.]({{ site.baseurl }}/assets/2024-12-08/His-Majestys-Theatre.jpeg){: width="60%" style="display:block; margin-left:auto; margin-right:auto"}